How We Protect Your Service Data (Enterprise Services)

 2. Data Transmission.
 We will maintain commercially reasonable administrative, physical and technical safeguards to protect the security, confidentiality, and integrity of Service Data.
 These safeguards include encryption of Service Data at rest and in transmission with Our user interfaces or APIs (using TLS or similar technologies) over the internet, except for any Non-Zendesk Service that does not support encryption, which You may link to through the Enterprise Services at Your election.

 3. Audits and Certifications.
-Upon Subscriber’s request, and subject to the confidentiality obligations set forth in this Agreement, Zendesk shall make available to Subscriber that is not a competitor of Zendesk (or Subscriber’s independent, third-party auditor that is not a competitor of Zendesk) information regarding Zendesk’s compliance with the obligations set forth in this Agreement in the form of the Zendesk’s ISO 27001 certification and/or SOC 2 or SOC 3 reports.
+Upon Subscriber’s request, and subject to the confidentiality obligations set forth in this Agreement, Zendesk shall make available to Subscriber that is not a competitor of Zendesk (or Subscriber’s independent, third-party auditor that is not a competitor of Zendesk) information regarding Zendesk’s compliance with the obligations set forth in this Agreement in the form of the Zendesk’s ISO 27001 certification and/or SOC 2 (under appropriate non-disclosure protections), or SOC 3 reports.

 4. Incident Response.
 We have an incident management process for security events that may affect the confidentiality, integrity, or availability of Our systems or data that includes a response time under which Zendesk will contact its subscribers upon verification of a security incident that affects Your Service Data.
 This process specifies courses of action, procedures for notification, escalation, mitigation, and documentation.
 The incident response program includes 24×7 centralized monitoring systems and on-call staffing to respond to service incidents.
 Unless ordered otherwise by law enforcement or government agency, You will be notified within seventy-two (72) hours of a Service Data Breach.
 “Service Data Breach” means an unauthorized access or improper disclosure that has been verified to have affected Your Service Data.

 6. Network Management and Security.
 The Sub-Processors utilized by Us for hosting services maintain industry standard fully redundant and secure network architecture with reasonably sufficient bandwidth as well as redundant network infrastructure to mitigate the impact of individual component failure.
-Our security team utilizes industry standard utilities to provide defense against known common unauthorized network activity, monitors security advisory lists for vulnerabilities, and undertakes regular external vulnerability audits.
+Our security team utilizes industry standard utilities to provide defense against known common unauthorized network activity, monitors security advisory lists for vulnerabilities, and undertakes regular external vulnerability scans and audits.

 7. Data Center Environment and Physical Security.
 The Sub-Processors’ environments which are utilized by Us for hosting services in connection with Our provision of the Enterprise Services employ the following security measures: